Engineering Intermediate Year

 Alternative Intermediate Year Options

-International Baccalaureate: An IB Score of 38, including scores of 7 HL in Maths, Physics and Chemistry (for disciplines that require Chemistry) will be considered for Direct Entry.
+- International Baccalaureate: Scores of 7 HL in each of Physics and Chemistry (for disciplines that require Chemistry); OR

-Cambridge International Examination: An A grade in A Level in Mathematics, Physics and Chemistry (for disciplines that require Chemistry) will be considered for Direct Entry.
+- Cambridge International Examination: An A grade in A Level in each of Physics and Chemistry (for disciplines that require Chemistry).

 You may be required to complete your Engineering Intermediate Year over two years of study if you do not have the recommended background knowledge or you fail some courses in your first attempt.

 If you do not have the entrance requirements for BE(Hons) in Maths, Physics, and/or Chemistry, you may be required to take one or more introductory courses to build up your knowledge before attempting the corresponding Intermediate Year courses.